kravchenmd/code-samples/HPGe timing (ML)/README.md

 ![Detailed NN Structure](images/Detailed_NNStructure.png)

-### Model highligts
+### Model highlights
-* Dimensionality of the signal is reduced by pooling layers in the Encoder part in 2 steps: at first in 3 times and then in 2 times, in 6 times in total.
+* Dimensionality of the signal is reduced by pooling layers in the Encoder part in 2 steps: at first by 3 times and then by 2 times, by 6 times in total.
-* Number of filters and kernel size were optimized using the GridSearch and Tensorboard toolkit for visualization of the results.
+* The number of filters and kernel size were optimized using the GridSearch and Tensorboard toolkit for visualization of the results.
 The values of 20 and 7, respectively, were found as optimal ones based on the performance of the Autoencoder.
 * RobustScaller was chosen for scaling the signals (input features) due to the presence of outliers in signals after splitting the dataset and fitting the scaler only on the part used for training the NN.

 ## Current results